jayblitz/SwipeMe/replit.md

-# TempoChat - WeChat-Style Super App
+# SwipeMe - WeChat-Style Super App

 ## Overview

-TempoChat is a WeChat-inspired super app MVP combining end-to-end encrypted messaging and blockchain-based P2P payments.
+SwipeMe is a WeChat-inspired super app MVP combining end-to-end encrypted messaging and blockchain-based P2P payments.
+The tagline is "Just SwipeMe – instant money, straight from your chat".
 Built with Expo (React Native) for cross-platform mobile experience.

 ## Current State